A home for rescued sea lions

 Rescued sea lion Cruz is blind, but that doesn’t keep him from training like the other animals!
 Our experts have built a program based on sound, touch and, most important, trust.

 Meet the sea lions

-On an Abbott Oceanariumvisit, you might see California sea lionLaguna and Cruz zooming around Grainger Sea Lion Cove or piled up for a nap.
-Other times Biff, who rounds out our quartet of rescued sea lions, has the pool.
+On an Abbott Oceanarium visit, you might see California sea lions Laguna, Tanner and Cruz zooming around Grainger Sea Lion Cove or piled up for a nap.
 Even when you can’t see them, you can hear these aquatic predators throughout the Pacific Northwest exhibit when they start vocalizing—and living up to their common name.